Antilamer1709/service-discovery/README.md

 # Service discovery

 ## Gateways
+In real life you would have only one gateway app, but with different configs.
+Here, for the sake of example, are separated projects for every gateway.
+If you check it they differ only by their config file

 ### Front Gateway
 The Front Gateway is an entry point to the application.
 The purpose of this gateway is load balancing between gateways